-The Guaranty Bond is maintained on file in the office of the Executive Vice President for Finance and Facilities of FNU at 2050 Versailles Road, Versailles, KY 40383.
+The Guaranty Bond is maintained on file with the Executive Vice President for Finance and Facilities of FNU at 2050 Versailles Road, Versailles, KY 40383.
 The Guaranty Bond is available for review upon request during normal business hours by any and all interested parties.